A community resource for storytelling and deep listening. Welcome to Brave Practice!

 Listen deeply to others

 For understanding, not fixing, owning our intentions and impacts.

 The wisdom we need is often in the room, and we can open our hearts to it and one another.

 Take brave risks

 Step into vulnerability and discomfort as an intentional act that we practice in community so that we are more able to practice courage in other spaces too.

 - Want to collaborate with us?
-Invite us to work with your organization, event, or group.
+Invite us to work with your organization, event, or group for a workshop or performance.
 Email firstname.lastname@example.org to discuss how we can bring Brave Practice to you!

 - Community Collaborations Packet (PDF)